-Denver's food truck scene is hotter than the weather has been in June (read: scorching).
-Still, other than following your favorite trucks on social media, it can be hard to track down your meals on wheels.
+Denver's food truck scene, much like the recent weather, is hot.
+Still, unless you follow your favorite trucks on social media, it can be hard to track down your meals on wheels.

-That's why we love hitting up the places where food trucks regularly gather, making them the perfect destinations for discovering new, delicious mobile food options.
-Here are your five best options:
+That's why we love hitting up the places where food trucks regularly set up, making them the perfect destinations for discovering new, delicious mobile food options.
+Here are your four best options:

 City Park Jazz

-A longstanding tradition, City Park Jazz isn't just about the free concerts (though this year's schedule is loaded with great acts); it's also just a great excuse to spend some time in the park with friends, enjoying the fresh air and the options at Food Truck Alley.
-The number of options have expanded over the years, and the 2022 selection is especially impressive, with everything from tacos, pizza and ice cream to Ethiopian, Greek and Cuban eats.
-City Park Jazz takes place every Sunday through August 7, and most shows start at 6 p.m., but people begin showing up between 4 and 5 p.m. to secure their spot.
+A longstanding tradition, City Park Jazz isn't just about the free concerts; it's also a great excuse to spend some time in the park with friends, enjoying the fresh air and the smells coming from Food Truck Alley.
+The number of options have expanded over the years, and the 2023 selection is especially impressive, with everything from tacos, pizza and ice cream to Ethiopian, Greek and Cuban eats.
+City Park Jazz takes place every Sunday through August 7; shows start at 6 p.m., but people begin showing up between 4 and 5 p.m. to secure their spot.
 And their dinner.

 More than a decade ago, former Westword food and drink editor Mark Antonation began eating his way down the entirety of Federal Boulevard for a series called A Federal Case, which he revisited last year.
 While dining at the brick-and-mortar restaurants along this strip is a delicious adventure that spans global cuisines, don't overlook the many food trucks and carts along the way.
 One surefire bet: Find a mobile food business with towers of meat spinning slowly on a trompo and order a full plate of tacos that you can load with various condiments.